 The Board first adopted the Upper Yukon/Tanana Predation Control Implementation Plan in November 2004 to increase the moose population.
 The plan authorized control of wolves in Units 12 and 20E and control of brown bears in southcentral Unit 20E.
+The plan was authorized for 5 years, and began on January 1, 2005.
 In January 2006, the Board adopted a revised implementation plan in the form of an emergency regulation.
 The emergency regulation limited wolf control activities to northern Unit 12 and southern Unit 20E and clarified and updated key components of the plan that included: boundaries of the bear control area, wildlife population and human use information, predator and prey population levels and objectives, plan justifications, methods and means, time frame for updates and evaluations, and miscellaneous specifications.
 In May 2006, the Board further modified the emergency regulation and adopted it as a final regulation.
 Modifications included: adding a goal to increase the FCH, expanding the wolf control area to encompass the FCH range (all of Unit 20E and portions of Units 12, 20B, 20D and 25C), and expanding the brown bear control area to include more of southcentral Unit 20E.
-The plan is in effect for 5 years, and began on January 1, 2005.
-The Board authorized the commissioner to issue public aerial shooting permits or public land and shoot permits as methods of wolf removal pursuant to AS 16.05.783, and to reduce the brown bear population by means and direction included in the Board of Game Bear Conservation and Management Policy (2006-164-BOG).
+In March 2009, the Board reauthorized the implementation plan with modifications.
+Modifications included: suspending the bear control portion of the plan on July 1, 2009, because it was determined to be ineffective at removing bears from the control area due to a combination of ineffective methods and a lack of incentive to program participants.
+The plan is in effect for 5 years, and began on January 1, 2009.
+The Board authorized the commissioner to issue public aerial shooting permits or public land and shoot permits as methods of wolf removal pursuant to AS 16.05.783.
 Objectives of the plan, as listed in 5 AAC 92.125, are to: